Hakodate Travel Tips

 Getting around

 Central Hakodate, including Hakodate Station, the Motomachi district, and Mount Hakodate, is located on a distinct peninsula.
-The city has two tram lines and a bus network, with a ropeway also taking visitors to the top of Mount Hakodate.
-The tram fare ranges from 210 to 260 yen, depending on the distance.
+The city has two tram lines and a bus network, with a ropeway that also takes visitors to the top of Mount Hakodate.
+Tram fares range from 210 to 260 yen, depending on the distance.

-Shin-Hakodate-Hokuto Station, 15 kilometers from the city center, connects to Hakodate Station in 20 minutes by relay trains.
+Shin-Hakodate-Hokuto Station, located 15 kilometers from the city center, connects to Hakodate Station in 20 minutes by relay trains.
 Hakodate Airport is 5 kilometers east of the center, with shuttle buses to the station every 20 minutes for 500 yen.
-The local IC cards, such as Suica and Icoca, can be used on trams, buses, and JR trains between Hakodate and Shin-Hakodate-Hokuto Station.
+Local IC cards, such as Suica and Icoca, can be used on trams, buses, and JR trains between Hakodate and Shin-Hakodate-Hokuto Station.

 Attractions